 As the entire “system itself” is the culprit—showing that (even wealthy) Blacks need protection from a domineering, unscrupulous, life threatening, racial profiling public majority—Federal action must be the source.

-Therefore Afro reparation “action” will revisit those white systemic demons that keep stripped economic reward, thwarted opportunity (and stunted “spiritual growth”) ongoing—it will actually address the need for physical, mental and spiritual healing from centuries of unspeakable barbarity—nuances the entire country actually is in need of.
+Therefore Afro reparation “action” will revisit those white systemic demons that keep Black economic reward stripped, opportunity thwarted (and “spiritual growth” stunted)—it will actually address the need for physical, mental and spiritual healing from centuries of unspeakable barbarity—nuances the entire country actually is in need of.

 Now the crux:

-Modern reparations must again target the specific areas reconstruction leaders identified—social equality and all inclusive Afro uplift—items governors abandoned with Radical Reconstruction’s elimination.
+Modern Reparations must again target the specific areas Reconstruction leaders identified—social equality and all inclusive Afro uplift thru enacted “self-determination”—items governors abandoned with Radical Reconstruction’s elimination.

 Today’s same areas (showing catastrophic setback) means America must pick up exactly where Sherman, Stanton, Frazier, Turner and the like, left off—adjusting their “blueprint” with contemporary situations.

 Can America’s Afro spectrum community today—being so culturally, emotionally and politically fractured—and riddled with “self-hate”—unify to actually implement federally awarded Reparations?

 Keep it here readers!

 I’ll be giving you earth shaking angles, showing you what action must look like—if it’s to succeed.